jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md

   * `_data` is a [`JBFundingCycleData`](../../../../data-structures/jbfundingcycledata.md) data structure that defines the project's funding cycle that will be queued.
 These properties will remain fixed for the duration of the funding cycle.
   * `_metadata` is a [`JBFundingCycleMetadata`](../../../../data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   * `_mustStartAtOrAfter` is the time before which the configured funding cycle can't start.
   * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
+The core protocol makes use of groups defined in [`JBSplitsGroups`](../../../../libraries/jbsplitsgroups.md).
   * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
 The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
 * Through the [`requirePermission`](../../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.RECONFIGURE` permission by the project owner for the provided `_projectId`.
 * The function returns the configuration of the funding cycle that was successfully updated.